joeponzio/font-awesome-4-menus/readme.txt

 This upgrade allows you to load Font Awesome from a CDN or prevent double-loading of the stylesheet.
 It also adds the ability to remove the space in your menus for finer style control.

 == Changelog ==

+= 4.6.3.1 =
+* Updates and optimizes the menu code and shortcodes to help speed up your site (because we love you)
+* Adds new uninstall hook to ensure no footprint left behind if you uninstall :( Font Awesome 4 Menus
+* Housekeeping on old links in the readme and settings to reflect Font Awesome's new website URL

 = 4.6.3.0 =
 * Update to Font Awesome 4.6.3